-Children will generally be identified in one of two ways; through notification from another school, setting or professional when they join the school, or through high quality, regular assessments and observations made by teachers based on the above criteria, which are then collated on to a 'concern form'.
+Children will generally be identified in a number of ways; through notification from another school, setting or professional when they join the school, through assessment and diagnosis, through concerns identified by parents, or through high quality, regular assessments and observations made by teachers based on the above criteria, which are collated on to a 'concern form'.

-In both cases, the SENCo is informed and following further assessment, monitoring and intervention, both in school and through other professionals, a decision will be made on whether the child should be placed on to our special educational needs register.
+In all cases, the SENCo is informed and following further assessment, monitoring and intervention, both in school and through other professionals, a decision will be made on whether the child should be placed on to our special educational needs register.

-If the child is placed on the register then parents will be informed and together the parents, class teacher and SENCo work together to plan a personalised education support programme.
+If the child is placed on the SEND register then parents will be informed and together the parents, class teacher and SENCo work together to plan a personalised education support programme (a support and achievement plan, commonly known as a 'SAP').